Reverse Mortgage for Widows and Widowers

 A HECM line of credit gives you accessible funds for unexpected expenses — home repairs, medical bills, or simply the peace of mind that comes from knowing the money is there.

-If your spouse had a reverse mortgage
+What if your spouse had a reverse mortgage?

 The situation depends on your status on the loan: